EU lawmakers eye compromise for U.S. on benchmarks

 "The Commission proposal on this point was insufficient and would see a large number of benchmarks rendered ineligible," van Nieuwenhuizen told parliament's economic affairs committee on Thursday.

-She proposed that compilers of benchmarks from outside the EU apply for authorization to be used in Europe.
+She proposed that compilers of benchmarks from outside the EU apply for authorisation to be used in Europe.

 "In this way, non-EU administrators can continue to provide their benchmarks in the EU even when their home country regulations are not equivalent," van Nieuwenhuizen said.